 - representing Hemisphere-Culver Picture Partners in connection with its JPMorgan credit facility, which provides co-financing for U.S. studio films

 - representing Comerica Bank on a four-year senior secured revolving credit facility providing up to $100 million of borrowing base financing to a U.S. producer

 - representing Union Bank on a four-year senior secured revolving credit facility providing up to €45 million of ultimates-based co-financing for a major European distributor’s films

 - representing Union Bank on a three-year senior secured revolving credit and term loan facility providing up to $15 million of borrowing base and library valuation-based financing for a U.S. producer

-- managing the administration of The Weinstein Company’s film library (consisting of 191 titles) acquired by Goldman Sachs in connection with the restructuring of the former TWC/Goldman Sachs credit facility
+- managing the administration of a major independent distributor’s film library (consisting of 191 titles) acquired by Goldman Sachs in connection with the restructuring of the former TWC/Goldman Sachs credit facility

 - representing Bank of America, Comerica Bank, JPMorgan, Union Bank, Endgame Entertainment, OneWest Bank and other financiers on multiple, single project loans providing financing in excess of $500 million, including for the films A Haunting in Georgia, Enders Game, Evil Dead, Looper, Out of the Furnace, Pitch Perfect and Safe Haven and the television series CSI: Cyber, From Dusk Till Dawn and Hemlock Grove.